steven85048/Expense_Tracker/infrastructure_config/provenance_README.txt

 # This file provides provenance of the infrastructure operations ran for future use
+- Really, it is just a reference sheet for the commands in the future to relearn.

 - Updating the bucket policy to disallow for unencrypted writes and other operations:
     1. cd bucket_config/<project>/